sheshang/HeadFirstDesignPatterns/README.md

-# HeadFirstDesignPatterns
+# Notes
-This repo contains the examples created while reading the HeadFirst Design Patterns
+This branch is a collection of notes made through the process of reading the book.